jounimakela/rails-api-template/README.md

 Create new rails project.
 ```
-rails new projectname -m rails-api-template/template.rb
+rails new projectname --api -m rails-api-template/template.rb
 ```

-Note: --api switch is no longer required, the template will apply same things as the --api switch.
+**Note:** You are still required to use --api switch with `rails new`!

 ## Features

-Gemset contains:
+This template comes with minimal set of features - the Gemfile contains mostly:

 * Rails 5.1, postgres, puma
 * FactoryGirl

-Other notable things:
-* Removed less frequently used framework parts in `config/application.rb`
+I have removed less (or more) frequently used framework parts in `config/application.rb`.
-* Prettier logs
-* Deploys to heroku out of the box
+Also logs should be prettier now - meaning tagged logger by default and no partial rendering times.